jundalisay/superb/content/en/research/hume/essays/part-2/3-money.md

 Our estimation on food-grain prices should never include the grain which the farmer reserves for seed [capital] and for the maintenance of himself and family [stock for consumption].
 It is only the surplus*, compared to the demand, that determines the value of food-grains.

-> *Translator's Note: This is the basis for Smith's [Net revenue](/social/economics/solutions/gdp) which is the proper alternative to GDP
+> *Superphysics Note: This is the basis for Smith's [Net revenue](/social/economics/solutions/gdp) which is the proper alternative to GDP

 In the first uncultivated ages of any state:
 - fancy has confounded human wants with those of nature,